 Types of Cancer

 Cancer of any type occurs when mutated cells in a region of the body form and begin overtaking healthy cells.
 Oncologists typically classify cancer according to which organ or body region it has attacked.
-Click on the links to below to learn more about each type of cancer.
+Click on the links below to learn more about the types of cancer.

 Bladder cancer is the result of uncontrolled growth of cells in the tissue of the bladder, a small hollow organ in the pelvis region responsible for receiving and storing urine.